microsoft/playwright/docs/src/test-api/class-testconfig.md

 * since: v1.10
 * langs: js

 Playwright Test provides many options to configure how your tests are collected and executed, for example `timeout` or `testDir`.
 These options are described in the [TestConfig] object in the [configuration file](../test-configuration.md).
+This type describes format of the configuration file, to access resolved configuration parameters at run time use [FullConfig].

 Playwright Test supports running multiple test projects at the same time.
 Project-specific options should be put to [`property: TestConfig.projects`], but top-level [TestConfig] can also define base options shared between all projects.